Your ultimate guide to Wimbledon 2025

 Attending Wimbledon

-Henman Hill WimbledonEvery year the ballot is held for anyone to enter the chance of attending the tournament.
+Henman Hill WimbledonEvery year, the Wimbledon ballot is held, allowing tennis fans to purchase tickets to the tournament.
 This ticketing system is unique to Wimbledon, where seats are randomly allocated to successful ballot entries.
-However, keep in mind entries cannot request a specific day or court.
+While the ballot is intended to be the fairest way of obtaining tickets, keep in mind that entries do not guarantee a ticket and you cannot request a specific day or court.

 The Queue

-You can’t be considered a die-hard tennis fan until you’ve queued for Wimbledon – with many people going the extra mile of camping overnight to secure their place in line.
+You can’t be considered a die-hard tennis fan until you’ve joined the Wimbledon queue, with many people going the extra mile and camping overnight to secure their place in line.
 Each day of the tournament offers the opportunity to purchase premium tickets by joining a lengthy queue in Wimbledon Park.

 On arrival, Wimbledon stewards will direct you to the end of the queue and issue you with a numbered and dated Queue Card – keep hold of this until you get your ticket!
-You will also be advised to download the myWimbledon app and once logged in stewards will scan your myWimbledon ID to check you into the Queue so you can view your status and find information about facilities.
+You will also be advised to download the myWimbledon app, and once logged in, stewards will scan your myWimbledon ID to check you into the Queue so you can view your status and find facility information.

 Wimbledon championship 2023